Diff4MMLiTS: Advanced Multimodal Liver Tumor Segmentation via Diffusion-Based Image Synthesis and Alignment: Experiments and Results

 \subsection{Implementation Details}

-Diff4MMLiTS is implemented by PyTorch on a workstation equipped with NVIDIA RTX 3090.
+Diff4MMLiTS is implemented by PyTorch on a workstation equipped with NVI-DIA RTX 3090.
 We use nnUNet as the default backbone.
 To avoid over-fitting, online data augmentations, including random flipping, rotation, and color jittering, are applied.
 All methods are trained for 1000 epochs.
 The preprocessing involves clipping the images to a [-21, 189] window and normalizing them to zero mean and unit standard deviation, followed by random cropping of 96×96×96 patches as input.
 The postprocessing filters the detection results by retaining only tumors located within the liver region.
-For the loss function, we set the value of $\gamma$ to 0.5.

-The Dice Similarity Coefficient (DSC), Jaccard index (JAC), Sensitivity (SE), and Precision (PRE) are used to quantitatively evaluate the performance of Diff4MMLiTS and other state-of-the-art (SOTA) methods.